St. Catharines (provincial electoral district)

-St. Catharines is a provincial electoral district in Ontario, Canada, that has been represented in the Legislative Assembly of Ontario since 1967.
+St. Catharines is a provincial electoral district in Ontario, Canada, that has been represented in the Legislative Assembly of Ontario, first from 1914 to 1934, and again from 1967.

 The riding was redrawn in 1999, when Ontario adjusted all of its provincial electoral divisions to match those already existing at the federal level, and has matched the federal riding since.
 It currently consists of the part of the City of St. Catharines lying north of a line drawn from west to east along St. Paul Street West, St. Paul Crescent, Twelve Mile Creek, Glendale Avenue, Merrit Street and Glendale Avenue.

 Members of Provincial Parliament

-This riding has elected the following members of the Legislative Assembly of Ontario:
+1914-1934

+The riding was severed from Lincoln in 1914, and was merged back into that riding for the 1934 election.

+1967 to present

+The riding was recreated once more from Lincoln for the 1967 election.